 The Virgin Suicides

 Established in the mid-first century B.C., the Lycian League was the first known democratic federation in history—a coalition of 23 ancient cities that exemplified political unity and individual liberty.
-The league would eventually dissolve into the Roman Empire, but its influence remained, both in the modern democracies it inspired (that’s us, America) and the mysterious ruins it left behind.
+The league would eventually dissolve into the Roman Empire, but its influence remained, both in the modern democracies it inspired (that’s us, America) and the ruins it left behind.

-Driving southeast on the scenic D400 from Dalaman Airport, make your first stop at the ruins of Xanthos, the oldest and most important city of ancient Lycia.
+Driving southeast on the D400 from Dalaman Airport, make your first stop at the ruins of Xanthos, the oldest and most important city of ancient Lycia.
 Famed for its tombs built on high rectangular pillars, Xanthos is also known for its fierce and tragic history.
 On two separate occasions, the city’s people chose to commit collective suicide rather than surrender to invading armies.
-And a few miles south, the principal Lycian port of Patara was both the winter home of Apollo and the historic birthplace of St. Nicholas, the man who would be Santa Claus.
+And a few miles south, the Lycian port of Patara was both the winter home of Apollo and the historic birthplace of St. Nicholas, the man who would become Santa Claus.